Hampshire Hikes & Historical Sites

 Just a short ferry boat trip from Stromness to Moaness on Hoy to visit the 2nd largest island in the archipelago.
 We will be met by a mini bus and taken to view the Dwarfie Stane – cut from rock in about 3000BC.
 This is followed by commencing a trail from Rackwick to the most famous of sites – ‘The Old Man of Hoy’.
 The island of Hoy is the largest RSPB reserve and apart from puffins there could be fulmars, guillemots, kittiwakes, razorbills and shags to be seen in season.

 A day of visits to include some of the world famous Neolithic sites of: The Ring of Brodgar, Standing Stones of Stenness and, on the banks of Loch Harray, the foundations of the “Barnhouse Village”.
-A must is a visit to Maes Howe, another World Heritage site, considered to be the finest chambered cairn in Northern Europe and covers a diameter of 35m and 7m in height.
+A must is a visit to Maes Howe, another World Heritage site (free of charge entry), considered to be the finest chambered cairn in Northern Europe and covers a diameter of 35m and 7m in height.

 Moving on to more recent times the ‘Italian Chapel’ will be visited.
 The chapel is a master craftsman’s structure having being made during the Second World War by Italian prisoners of war that were camped on the island.
 Travelling to the chapel the ‘Churchill barriers’ will be passed.
 These are remarkable structures, along with block ships (some of which can still be seen) were designed to protect the Scapa Flow naval base.
 Along the route, the islands of Lamb Holm, Glimps Holm, Burray and South Ronaldsay will be passed with many opportunities to view coastal birds.